Head of Department

 Geography is important, because it opens our eyes; a landscape is no longer a static feature, but a complex battleground of physical and human interactions.
 Local is no longer local, but a collision point for the interaction of many ‘locals’ drawn from a global stage.
 With technology increasingly drawing the world closer together, it is important that the role of Geography in helping the public in understanding this complex and unpredictable world is championed!

-The Geography Department aims to enable all students to gain an understanding of some of the complex elements of the world they live in.
+The Geography Department aims to enable all students to gain an understanding of some of the complex physical and human elements of the world they live in.
 The physical side of the subject encourages students to investigate how the natural systems of the planet function and how human behaviour can have beneficial or damaging impacts upon them.
-Issues such as the potential impacts of Climate Change are tackled along with the practical challenges of rising sea levels and changing natural habitats.
-On the human side of the subject modules include contemporary topics and how the benefits brought to one section of global society may well be at the expense of quality of life for others.
+Issues such as the potential impacts of climate change are tackled along with the practical challenges of rising sea levels and changing natural habitats.
+On the human side of the subject, modules include contemporary topics and how the benefits brought to one section of global society may well be at the expense of quality of life for others.
 Throughout, students are encouraged to become steadily more independent in their learning as they explore and establish their own responses to the some of the many challenges facing them as they address their futures.